NomadFlow

 npx expo run:ios # or run:android

-Requirements: Node.js, Expo CLI, Xcode (iOS) or Android Studio.
+Requirements: Node.js, pnpm, Expo CLI, Xcode (iOS) or Android Studio.

 Documentation